bafflingscience/goodtech.tips/content/posts/note.threat-data-and-intelligence-online-resources.md

 - The SANS Internet Storm Center: [isc.sans.org](https://isc.sans.org).
 - VirusShare contains details about malware uploaded to VirusTotal: [virusshare.com](https://virusshare.com).
 - Spamhaus focuses on block lists, including spam via the Spamhaus Block List (SBL), hijacked and compromised computers on the Exploits Block List (XBL), the Policy Block List (PBL), the Don't Route or Peer lists (DROP) listing netblocks that you may not want to allow traffic from, and a variety of other information: [spamhaus.org](https://www.spamhaus.org).

+*this list was typed by Dave, but all credit goes to the source from whom the content was copied:*

+*Sybex CompTIA Security+ Study Guide - Exam SYO-601 - Eighth Edition by Mike Chapple and David Seidl*

+*Buy it [here](https://www.wiley.com/en-us/CompTIA+Security%2B+Study+Guide:+Exam+SY0+601,+8th+Edition-p-9781119736257), I highly recommend it.*